Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Introduction

 Indeed, another useful property of CGNNs is dimensionality reduction.
 For ill-posed inverse problems, it is well known that imposing finite-dimensional priors improves the stability and the quality of the reconstruction \cite{AV05,BFV14,BDF16,ADG16,BFV21}, also working with finitely-many measurements \cite{AS19,H19,AS21,AS22,Alberti_Santacesaria_Arroyo}.
 In practice, these priors are unknown or cannot be analytically described: yet, they can be approximated by a (trained) CGNN.
 The second main result of this work (Section~\ref{sec:deep_land}) is that an injective CGNN allows us to transform a possibly nonlinear ill-posed inverse problem into a Lipschitz stable one.
-Our stability estimate in Theorem~\ref{lipschitz_stab} is tightly connected to the works on compressed sensing for generative models (e.g.\ \cite{IPwithDL}), because they both deal with stability for inverse problems under the assumption that the unknown lies in the image of a generative model.
+Our stability estimate in Theorem~\ref{lipschitz_stab} is tightly connected to the works on compressed sensing for generative models (e.g.\ \cite{IPwithDL,berk-brugiapaglia-etal-2022}), because they both deal with stability for inverse problems under the assumption that the unknown lies in the image of a generative model.
 However, in our setup the model is infinite-dimensional, the forward map is possibly nonlinear, and its inverse may not be continuous even with full measurements.

 As a proof-of-concept (Section~\ref{sec:num}), we show numerically the validity of CGNNs in performing signal deblurring on a class of one-dimensional smooth signals.
 The numerical model is obtained by training a VAE whose decoder is designed with an injective CGNN architecture.
-The classical Landweber iteration method is used as a baseline to compare CGNNs deriving from different orthogonal wavelets and the correspondent discrete GNN.
+The classical Landweber iteration method is used as a baseline to compare CGNNs derived from different orthogonal wavelets and the correspondent discrete generative neural network (NN).
 We also provide some qualitative experiments on the expressivity of CGNNs.
+However, we would like to emphasize that the main contributions of this paper are theoretical, and that the main goal of our experiments is not to obtain state of the art results, but only to compare continuous and discrete generative neural networks for a toy class of smooth signals.
+The application to real-world data and the combination with other methods in order to achieve competitive results are not within the scope of this paper and are left to future research.
+We mention that, after the first version of this work was published online, several works have considered generative models with outputs in function spaces, see \cite{khorashadizadeh2022funknn,scherzer2023newton,hagemann2023multilevel, pidstrigach2023infinite, lim2023score,raonic2023convolutional}.